-Transport

-- Provision of information to the public, including on websites; and - Accuracy of personal information.

-- Change systems;

-- · Agency officer training;

-- Fees waived or penalties withdrawn;

-- Refund of infringement payments;

-- Apology;

-- Act of Grace payment;

-- Reversal or significant variation of original decision; and

-- Explanation/reasons provided by Agency.
+Transport Complaints received 93 103 84 2009- 10 2010-11 2011-12 Most common allegations Vehicle Registrations and Drivers' Licences Decision or Action by Officer or Agency Fines and Infringements Conduct of Officer or Agency 15 27 40 Other types of allegations Provision of information to the public, including on websites; andAccuracy of personal information.
+Outcomes achieved Change systems; Agency officer training; Fees waived or penalties withdrawn; Refund of infringement payments; Apology; Act of Grace payment; Reversal or significant variation of original decision; and Explanation/reasons provided by Agency.